vedph/cadmus-vela-tool/README.md

 ## History

-- 2024-11-20: added text entry and in situ region parsers.
+- 2024-11-20: added text entry, in situ and language region parsers.

 ### 3.0.0